ToxSearch: Evolving Prompts for Toxicity Search in Large Language Models: Experiments

-Given the above settings ToxSearch was run for 10 repeated experiments.
+\paragraph{RQ1: Which prompt perturbation strategies are most effective to elicit toxic responses?} Given the above settings ToxSearch was run for 10 repeated experiments.
 For each operator we report their non-elite insertion rate (\textbf{NE}), elite-hit rate on first placement (\textbf{EHR}), invalid-generation rate (\textbf{IR}; prompt generation refusals or non-questions or not following the instructions properly), conditional elite-hit rate (\textbf{cEHR}; excluding the invalids and duplicates), and the child–parent toxicity change $\Delta$ on the $[0,1]$ evaluator (Google's Perspective API) scale.
 We calculated the mean $\Delta\mu$ and std $\Delta\sigma$.
-For mutation operators, change is calculated as the child toxicity score minus parent toxicity score.
+For mutation operators, change is calculated as the child toxicity score minus the parent toxicity score.
 For crossover operators, child toxicity minus the mean of the two parents is considered.
 For Informed Evolution, child toxicity minus the highest parent toxicity from the top 10 genomes used.
 Invalids are treated as a cost of alignment friction from the instruction-tuned PG, not entirely as performance failures of the operator itself, as with model size or model architecture there can be models who follow instructions properly or models who are not very safety-aligned fine-tuned.

 To validate operator-level performance differences, we used non-parametric tests that do not assume normality.
 For each metric (EHR, cEHR, IR, NE, $\Delta\mu$, $\Delta\sigma$), we ran Kruskal--Wallis H tests to check whether the distributions differ across operators.
 When a Kruskal--Wallis test was significant ($p<0.05$), we followed up with pairwise Mann--Whitney U tests for all operator pairs to identify which comparisons drive the effect.
 To account for multiple comparisons, we applied a Bonferroni correction with $\alpha_{\text{corrected}} = 0.05 / n$, where $n$ is the number of pairwise tests (66 comparisons, $\alpha_{\text{corrected}} = 0.000758$).
 We also computed effect sizes (Cohen’s $r$) and 95\% confidence intervals using bootstrap resampling (1000 iterations) to capture practical significance and uncertainty.